- Description

 The Weddell seal or Leptonychotes face has been compared to that of a cat due to a short mouth line and similarities in the structure of the nose and whiskers.

 The Weddell seal or Leptonychotes grows a thin fur coat around its whole body except for small areas around the flippers.
-The colour and pattern of the coat varies, often fading to a duller colour as the seal ages.
+The color and pattern of the coat varies, often fading to a duller color as the seal ages.
 This coat moults around the beginning of summer.
 Adults show a counter-shaded coloration that varies from bluish-black to dark gray dorsally and to light gray/silver ventrally.

 Weddell seals or Leptonychotes dive to forage for food, maintain breathing holes in fast ice, and explore to find more ice holes.
 They have been observed to dive as deep as 600 m for up to an hour.